u413-284-si/FdF/README.md

 ## Project Overview

-The goal of this project is to familiarise with
+The goal of this project is to familiarise oneself with
 * input handling
 * 3D rendering
 * colour representation with the RGB hexcolour scheme